 5->4: This inference is questionable at best.
 Presumably, the point of the analogy is to suggest that one would not wish to behave as a cow does, but it isn’t clear that there is any objective reason for this preference.
 Neither is it clear that moderate gum-chewing would be any less comparable to chewing cud than constant gum-chewing.
 Arguably this is a pretty naked attempt to trigger an emotional reaction.

-Final Thoughts: The temptation to finish with an Oompa Loompa tune about good reasoning is very strong here, but I am going to show restraint, and I think the Oompa Loompas would be proud.
+Final Thoughts: The temptation to finish with an Oompa Loompa tune about good reasoning is very strong here, but I am going to show restraint, and I think the Oompa Loompas would be proud of me for doing so.